-After purchasing our Winnebago View 24D Class C motorhome, there was lots of room for improvements.
-From solar and battery upgrades, closet modifications and interior cabinet storage solutions, our Winnebago View is perfect for full-time RVing.
-Now, with these RV upgrades and modifications to our motorhome, it makes living full-time travel easier and more comfortable.
+After purchasing our Winnebago View Class C motorhome, there was lots of room for improvements.
+From solar and battery upgrades, water and sewer hose storage, and lots of View upgrades, our Winnebago View is fully capable for full-time RVing.
+Now, these RV upgrades and modifications make living and travel easier and more comfortable and fun!

 If you are buying a motorhome, you’re also likely contemplating on towing a toad vehicle.
 But is it worth it?
 What are the choices and what will you need for equipment to tow?